evennia/evennia/docs/sphinx/source/wiki/Objects.rst

 attribute.
 A ``Character`` object must have a `Default Commandset <Commands#Command_Sets.html>`_ set on itself at creation, or the player will not be able to issue any commands!
-If you just inherit your own class from ``baseobjects.Character`` and make sure the parent methods are not stopped from running you should not have to worry about this.
+If you just inherit your own class from ``ev.Character`` and make sure the parent methods are not stopped from running you should not have to worry about this.
 You can change the default typeclass assigned to new Players in your settings with ``BASE_CHARACTER_TYPECLASS``.

 Rooms
 ~~~~~